>

 Muckram Wakes sang The Squire of Tamworth in 1973 on their first album, A Map of Derbyshire.

-Frank Hinchliffe sang The Golden Glove in 1976 at home in a recording by Mike Yates and Ruairidh and Alvina Greig.
-This was published in 1977 on his Topic LP In Sheffield Park: Traditional Songs From South Yorkshire.
-The Greigs noted:
+Frank Hinchliffe sang The Golden Glove in 1976 at home in a recording made by Mike Yates and Ruairidh and Alvina Greig.
+This recording was released in 1977 on his Topic LP In Sheffield Park: Traditional Songs From South Yorkshire and in 2001 on the Musical Traditions anthology of songs and music from the Mike Yates collection, Up in the North and Down in the South.
+The Greigs noted on the original album:

 The Squire of Tamworth or Dog and Gun, as it is sometimes called, has been popular with traditional singers for at least 200 years.
 Timothy Connor, a prisoner of war in England during the American Revolutionary War, included this song in a song-book he compiled during his imprisonment from 1777 until 1779.
 His version and Frank’s are quite similar.
 Since Connor’s day the song has been printed by many broadside printers, and has been widely collected in both England and America.
 It is a deservedly popular song with a fine romantic story.
 Robert Bell in Songs of the Peasants writes that “it is traditionally reported to be founded on an incident which occurred in the reign of Elizabeth.”
 We commented on the length of the song to Frank, who said that he found it one of the easier ones to remember because it was like telling a story, you knew what should happen next.